- Medicare Part C is one of many Medicare options.

 These notices can help you determine exactly what costs you’ll pay out of pocket for your plan, as well as any price changes that will take effect the following year.

 There are some different costs associated with Medicare Part C plans.
 These costs include:

-- a monthly plan premium
+- monthly Part C plan premium

 - Part B premium

 - in-network deductible